 The offense is punishable by:

 - custody in state prison for up to eight years, or

 - felony (or formal) probation.

 Our California criminal defense attorneys will explain the following in this article:

-- 1. How does California law define rape?
+- 1. How does California law define the crime of rape?